INTInc/WellLogWidgetExample/README.md

 ## Deployment

-Run `ng run distribution` to build distribution of the project.
+Run `npm run distribution` to build distribution of the project.
 The build artifacts will be stored in the `build/` directory.
 Use welllogwidgetexample.zip

 ## Running unit tests